tombefieux/ArduinoIRLEDStripController/README.md

 This Arduino project allow users to control LED strips with an infrared protocol.
 CAUTION: This controller is only a receptor.
 If you want to use it you must respect its protocol explained below.
-This project is supposed to be linked to a raspberry pi 3 which should command it; I will upload the code soon.
+This project is supposed to be linked to a Raspberry pi 3 which should command it.
+The Raspberry pi code is [here](https://github.com/tombefieux/IRLEDStrip-Transmitter).

 ## Getting Started
 ### Prerequisites